The woman who stopped the MK party in KZN

 “And I was supposed to work with those people (MK)!”

 MK and the EFF, realising they would lose their motion of no confidence, opted not to vote, calling for a secret ballot due to security concerns about politically motivated threats.
-The irony was lost on anyone in the legislature.
+The irony was lost on no one in the legislature.

 If anyone is under threat, it is Shinga, who has been the subject of laser-focused scrutiny.
 Shinga was not shaken and never wavered because “I am standing for justice and precedent”.